kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 ### Dynamic Game Ball:
 1. **Initialization** (`Model` package, `GameModel` class, `setballpos` method)
     - Generate random coordinates for the ball increase the chance that the ball may spawn below the paddle as the level goes up causes instant decrement of heart.
     - Randomise game ball position cause ball spawn inside of the blocks as higher levels the number of blocks increase.
     - The ball is initialized at a fixed position at the start of each level, strategically placed between the lowest block and the paddle.
     - `setballpos` method calculate the height of lowest block and set the position of game ball at the center between lowest block and paddle.
 2. **Randomized Movement** (`Model` package, `GameModel` class, `randomballspawn` method)
     - Based on base code, the game ball always falls to the bottom right direction.
     - The ball's movement direction is randomized at the beginning of each level, with both horizontal and vertical directions being set randomly. (improve gaming experience)

 ### New Additional Level:
-**Bomb blocks only final level** (`Model` package, `GameModel` class, `initboardmodel` method)
+1. **Bomb blocks only final level** (`Model` package, `GameModel` class, `initboardmodel` method)
     - Intoduced a new game level where all the blocks are bomb blocks, create a challenging final level.
     - When the level is 18, all blocks are now bomb blocks, the method `determineBlockType` has beed adjusted to handle this scenario.

 ### Smooth Label Animation:
-**Add smooth transition to label** (`View` package, `GameScore` class, `animateLabel` method)
+1. **Add smooth transition to label** (`View` package, `GameScore` class, `animateLabel` method)
     - The `animateLabel` method create a visual effect by smoothly adjusting the scale and opacity of a label over a specified duration and number of animation steps.
     - Displaying score changes, game messages such as `Level Up :)`, `Score +1` etc.

 ### Gold Status Visual Effect:
-**Gold theme** (`View` package, `GameView` class, `handlegoldblockView` method)
+1. **Gold theme** (`View` package, `GameView` class, `handlegoldblockView` method)
     - When game ball hits a star block, the game responds by invoking methods to handle the visual changes associated with the Gold Status effect.
     - `checkhitnotnormalblock` to check if the game ball hit star block, if so invoke `handlegoldblockView` method.
     - `handlegoldblockView` method updates the game ball fill with new image representing gold-themed ball and modify root element's style class to apply a gold-themed background.
     - `handleremovegoldstatus` method remove gold status effects after gold time pass.

 ### Sound Effects & Background Music:
 1. **SoundManager class**(`brickGame` package, `SoundManager` class)
     - Introduced SoundManager class to load `mp3` or `wav` file from `resources` and playsound methods to invoke each sound effects.
     - Add sound effects on different action events for example, Collect bonus, Blocks hit, Game Over etc, to enchance gaming experience.
 Background music contributes to overall atmosphere of the game.
 2. **Playsounds method in neccesary methods** (`Model` package, `GameModel` class)
     - Playsound methods are consistently called within all necessary methods within the `GameModel` class for example: `soundManager.playBombHitSound` in `handleBombPaddleCollisionModel` method etc.

 ### Pause & Resume Game:
 1. **Space bar key** (`Controller` package, `GameController` class, `handle`, `pauseresumeGame` methods)
     - `handle` method to receive users' input to pause or resume the game. (imporve gaming experience)
     - `pauseresumeGame` method invoked every time user press space bar, game status is checked in this method.
 If game is running set `isPaused` to true else false.
 2. **Game engine status** (`Controller` package, `GameEngine` class, `startUpdateloop`, `startPhysicsLoop`, `StartTimeLoop` methods)
     - Boolean `isRunning` and `isPaused` in `GameEngine` class to check the game status.
     - When `isPaused` is true, `onUpdate`, `onPhyscisUpdate`, and `onTime` stop running until `isPaused` set to false.

 ### New Block Type (Bomb block):
 1. **PenaltyBlock Class** (`GameElements` package, `PenaltyBlock` class)
     - Handle falling bomb object/motion when game ball hit the bomb block
     - Update the position of bomb object.
 2. **Bomb Object Hit Paddle** (`Model` package, `GameModel` class)
     - Logic to calculate the bomb object hit the paddle
 3. **Sound effect when bomb hit paddle** (`brickGame` package, `SoundManager` class)
     - Invoke `playBombHitSound` method when bomb collide with paddle
 4. **Visual Effects Bomb Hit Paddle** (`View` package, `GameView` class)
     - The paddle becomes invisible for 2 seconds
     - Screen shakes as a visual effect to stimulate the impact of a bomb colliding with the paddle.

 ## Implemented but Not Working Properly:

 ### Handle block penetration issue
 1. **Considering blocks edges in collision logic**
     - Take blocks' edges into consideration when tuning the collision detection logic.
     - This resolve the penetration when ball is bouncing from walls at a steeper angle and faster speed.
 However there are still penetration sometimes as stated below.
-- Overall this implemented solution resolve most of the isseus, the penetration happens occasionally in specific scenarios.
+    - Overall this implemented solution resolve most of the issues, the penetration happens occasionally in specific scenarios.
 2. **Ball direction move vertically up or down**:
     - In this case, sometimes the ball straight penetrate through the blocks even the velocity of ball is slow.
 3. **Ball bouncing between multiple blocks with high velocity**
     - In this case, sometimes the blocks beside hit block will be destroyed as well.

 ## Features Not Implemented: